 #User Plane Function (UPF)

-- Allows for numerous configurations which essential for reduction of latency in 5G.
+- Allows several configurations that are crucial for the reduction of latency in 5G.

 - Anchor point for Intra-/Inter-RAT mobility.